CitroenGames/LogSubsystem/README.md

 GetSubsystem -> SetLoggingEnabled
 ```

-To check if logging is enabled:
+To check if logging is enabled, use the `IsLoggingEnabled` function.
+This function returns a boolean value indicating whether logging is enabled:

 ```cpp
 bool bIsLoggingEnabled = GetSubsystem<ULoggingSubsystem>()->IsLoggingEnabled();